Working for change

 We’ll build a movement of people throughout England and Wales who are passionate about keeping children safe.

 When an activity is shown to be effective, we’ll help expand it.
-We’ll help organisations strengthen their internal structures and capacity, so they’re ready to scale up their work.
+We might provide funding and encourage other funders to support scaling up programmes.
+And we’ll help organisations strengthen their internal structures and capacity, so they’re ready to scale up their work.
 That could include expanding their existing provision or replicating programmes in new locations across their networks.

 When a practice is shown to be effective, we’ll work with others to spread it.
-We’ll build networks and coalitions of people and organisations who are passionate about spreading ideas that work.
-We’ll provide the best possible evidence on what does work and then work together to spread great practice.
+We’ll build networks and coalitions of people and organisations who are passionate about children getting support we know works.
+We’ll make evidence on what does work clear and accessible and then work together to spread great practice throughout England and Wales.

 Sometimes what will be needed are changes to the system itself.
-We will need to work together to change the structures, processes or institutional biases that decide how and where resources are directed and how children and their families are supported.
+We’ll need to work together to change the way public services and other support is provided, where resources are directed and how children and their families are supported.
 Where there’s evidence that change is needed, we’ll work with others to make that happen.
-Sometimes this will be hard, sometimes it may make us unpopular, but we’ll always put children and young people first and ask what is needed to keep them safe.
+It will be hard, and sometimes it may make us unpopular with some.
+We’ll always seek to put children and young people first and ask what is needed to keep them safe.